Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Discussion

 \section{Discussion}

-In this work, we focus on the multi-stage decision problem and propose a method for estimating the high-dimensional MSTP and the confidence intervals of its parameters.
-We first estimate the MSTP based on the AIPWE of the value function with an $L_1$ penalty to encourage sparsity and an $L_2$ constraint to avoid non-identifiability.
-Then we find the one-step estimators which is asymptotically normal and suitable for statistical inference.
-We show that there is a tradeoff between the value function and the coverage probability.
-While the sparse MSTP is better for generating treatment suggestions with higher value functions, the one-step estimator is suitable for constructing confidence intervals.
+In this work, we focus on the multi-stage decision problem and propose a method for estimating the high-dimensional MSTP and the CIs of its parameters.
+We first estimate the MSTP based on the AIPWE of the value function with an $L_1$ penalty to encourage sparsity and an $L_2$ constraint to avoid unboundedness.
+Then, we compute the one-step estimators, which are asymptotically normal and suitable for statistical inference.
 The proposed one-step estimator is shown to achieve nominal coverage probabilities in simulation studies.
-While the choice of the nuisance parameter estimation does not affect the convergence rate of the low-dimensional policy parameter, it affects the asymptotic efficiency.
-We compare different estimators $\hat{\bQ}$ in the simulation study, and show that the AIPWE generates higher value function and smaller MAD of the estimated policy than the IPW estimator.
+While the choice of nuisance parameter estimation does not affect the convergence rate of the low-dimensional policy parameter, it influences the asymptotic efficiency.
+We compare different estimators $\hat{\bQ}$ in the simulation study and show that $Q_t$ constructed as the Q-function generates the highest value function and the smallest MAD of the estimated policy parameters.
+Our code for simulation can be accessed at \href{https://github.com/DqGao/MSTP}{\texttt{https://github.com/DqGao/MSTP}}.

-We assume that the behavior policy $\bmu$ is known as in randomized controlled trials.
-When the data from an observational study are used for learning, $\bmu$ is unknown and needs to be estimated.
-For binary treatments with continuous covariates, a common approach is to fit a logistic regression for the behavior policy, possibly with various penalties to handle high-dimensional covariates \citep{hernan2010causal}.
-Other nonparametric or machine learning methods can also be used for the estimation.

-For problems with a long horizon, similar doubly robust estimators of the value function can be applied as well \citep{jiang2016doubly,thomas2016data,kallus2020double}.
-The results for the inference of MSTP parameters can be extended to these settings.
-However, our simulation experiments show that the ratio $\rho_{1:t}^{\btheta, \bmu}$ can become extremely unstable numerically when $t$ is large and it will affect the construction of a valid confidence interval.
-How to stabilize the weight when the horizon is long remains an open question.
-An alternative method based on the marginalized distribution of the current state and action has been proposed in \citep{chernozhukov2018double}.
-However, it requires the Markov assumption which may not be satisfied in reality.